-Source: Estimated from regional central bank publications
+Source: Estimated from regional Central Bank publications.

 Let us now turn to an assessment of the matter of the cost associated with the financing of investment.
-In a recent paper (Roache 2006) it was pointed out that this could involve examining the costs associated with financing with loans or by means of equity.
+In a recent paper (Roache, 2006) it was pointed out that this could involve examining the costs associated with financing with loans or by means of equity.
 Given the relatively undeveloped state of equity markets in the region, the scope for raising funds in that manner is limited.
 As a result, attention will be directed to interest rates on loans charged by commercial banks.

 The lending rates charged by commercial banks in the region over the past decade are set out in Table 9.
 It can be seen that, with the exception of Jamaica, there was limited year to year variation in nominal rates over the period.
 The Jamaican situation reflects the strategy followed by the Bank of Jamaica to stabilize the exchange rate.
-The highest rates were charged by the banks in Jamaica, where in the pre-2000 period, nominal lending rates were in the 26 to 40 percent range.
+The highest rates were charged by the banks in Jamaica, where in the pre 2000 period, nominal lending rates were in the 26 to 40 percent range.
 High nominal lending rates were associated with high real rates.
 It was only in Jamaica that there was evidence of a decline in real rates since 2000.
 In the other countries, the maintenance of high rates in that period, with a trend towards declining interest rates internationally, led to a widening of the gap between lending rates in the region and other major financial centres.
-This suggests that a lowering of rates would not automatically result in a weakening of the balance of payments position of the respective countries.

 The question arises as to what accounted for these high lending rates over the period.
-In Jamaica's case, government borrowing at high rates of interest clearly had an impact on the rate of interest charged to private borrowers.
+In the case of Jamaica, government borrowing at high rates of interest clearly had an impact on the rate of interest charged private borrowers.
 An argument could be made that the high interest premiums paid by the Jamaican government seemed excessive in relation to that of other countries in the region.
-In the case of all the countries, it was argued in an earlier study (Bennett 2004) that the high cost of borrowing could not be attributed purely to conditions in financial markets in the region.
+In the case of all the countries, it was argued in an earlier study (Bennett, 2004), that the high cost of borrowing could not be attributed purely to conditions in financial markets in the region.
 All of the commercial banks in the region maintained holdings of liquid assets well in excess of legal requirements.
-The high cost of debt financing, given the limited alternatives, would clearly place domestic producers at a disadvantage.
-An empirical investigation of factors which affect the cost of private domestic investment has shown that for the average

-Caribbean country, lower interest rates are likely to have a more powerful effect on the cost of capital than lower corporate taxes (Roache 2006).
-The high cost of borrowing does not seemed to be linked primarily to a scarcity of funds or to the demands of government, even in the more heavily indebted countries.
+The high cost of debt financing, given the limited alternatives would clearly place domestic producers at a disadvantage.
+An empirical investigation of factors which affect the cost of private domestic investment has shown that for the average Caribbean country, lower interest rates are likely to have a more powerful effect on the cost of capital than lower corporate taxes (Roache, 2006, p.25).
+The high cost of borrowing does not seemed to be linked primarily to a scarcity of funds or to the demands of government even in the more heavily indebted countries.